enol-mf/DHCP-CONFIGURATOR3000/README.md

-Bash script to configure a DHCP server on Ubunutu on a fast way.
+Bash script to configure a DHCP server on Ubunutu in a fast way.